 The other vital component to any floor drain is what is known as a ‘P-trap’.
 This is a bend in the pipe that is connected to the drain.
 Its purpose is to prevent serious backups of water and foul odours from reaching the interior of your home.
 You can find examples of P-traps all over your home connected to every drain.
 However, the one connected to your floor drain is the most important.
 Now you know about the important components of your floor drain you’ll be able to perform basic floor drain plumbing on your own.

-Plumbing Your Floor Drain
+Plumbing Your Basement Floor Drain

 Before you get started on doing the job yourself, you might want to consult with your local Vancouver plumber to make sure there aren’t any glaring issues you might not have noticed beforehand.
 You can get some helpful advice about products such as cleanout plugs that can be used when the threads on your old cleanout are worn off.

 To get started on plumbing your floor drain you’ll need to confirm that your drain is equipped with the components we mentioned above.
 You may need to replace the old cleanout cover with a new plug once you’re finished.
 This will prevent harmful gas from seeping into your home, causing foul odours and in some cases illness.
 To plumb the floor drain, open the cleanout and insert your drain cleaning tool through the pipe that bypasses the drain and P-Trap.
 If you find after using the tool and pouring water down the drain that there is still a clog present, it is likely time to call in the help of a trained professional.

 If you have a floor drain issue you can’t fix on your own, or if you are not sure about how to prevent the issue from occurring again, be sure to contact the plumbing experts at MidCity Plumbers today!